Highlights. The global online apparel market sales totaled $880.9 billion in 2025, with projections surpassing $1.2 trillion by 2030.

-• Up to 47.9% of fashion retail sales worldwide are e-commerce transactions, totalling $880.9 billion in global revenue.
+• Up to 47.9% of clothing sales worldwide are e-commerce transactions; in the U.S., 59.4% of apparel sales are online.

 *Compound Annual Growth Rate (CAGR) is the average yearly market growth for a specific period.